Our inboxes are overflowing with offers, promotions and email newsletters.

 When you are ready to implement your sales psychology knowledge and sales strategy, you can start by including one clear call-to-action in each email.
 As mentioned above, you don’t need to include the same call-to-action in each email in order to be successful.
 Instead, tailor the specific call-to-action to the email content.

+An often overlooked email copywriting best practice is editing.
 Forgetting to edit your emails could produce embarrassing facepalm moments if your grammar is incorrect or you accidentally misspelled a word in your email.
-Everyone makes mistakes, but it’s important to keep mistakes to a minimum inside your brand marketing.

 If you don’t have the budget to hire a dedicated editor for your content, you can use tools that will help you edit your work beyond the normal Word or Google Doc grammar and spell check tools.

-Another editing tool is a Grammarly, a free Google Chrome extension that will check your grammar.
-The tool calls itself your “writing assistant,” which seems to fit its capabilities perfectly.
+Another editing tool is Grammarly, a free Google Chrome extension that will check your grammar.
+The tool calls itself your “writing assistant,” which fits its capabilities perfectly.
 It will help you fix spelling, grammar, and punctuation errors.

-If you're ready to create your email content calendar to send emails to your audience, Convertkit is ready to help you get started.
-And creating emails in ConvertKit's email editor is a breeze.
+If you're ready to create your email content calendar to send emails to your audience, ConvertKit is ready to help you get started.